SkoolNotes/Taproot/2020BIO101/KBBIO101GeneExpression.md

  - The next step of gene expression regulation is in the transcription factors
 	 - These either allow for or inhibit transcription
  - These factors usually bind to proteins, but some of them bind to DNA
+ - High levels of transcription factors created for specific genes are associated with another protein thought creatively of as specific transcription factors
  -